Pranjalmishra30/NNViz/README.md

-# Neural Network Visualiser Web app
+# NNViz
-This is a neural network visualiser built using keras and streamlit with a flask server.
+NNViz is a neural network visualiser web app built using keras and streamlit with a flask server.
 We can see the outputs of each node of each layer for any input image.

 ## Requirements
 Following libraraies will need to be installed to run the project locally.